afisherlopez/BatDictionary/README.md

 I received invaluable mentorship for this project from Andreas Paepcke, research scientist at Stanford University.

-Myself and another student Andrew, who is working on a parallel project using this data, received an A.W.
+Myself and another student named Andrew Chen, who is working on a parallel project using this data, received an A.W.
 Mellon Foundation Grant of $1260 to support our work.
 The official title of our project under this grant is "Linguistic Analysis of Bat Vocalizations at Jasper Ridge Biological Preserve: A Machine Learning Approach."